-The company generated cash flows of Php 1.2 bn in 2012, a reversal from the 2011 net cash utilization of Php 13.7 mn.
-This can be attributed to the significant improvements in cash generated from operations and in cash provided by investing activities.
+The Company generated cash flows of Php 1.2 bn in 2012, which was an 8,934% turnaround from the net cash utilization in 2011.
+This can be attributed to improvements in the cash generated from operations and cash provided by investing activities.